nzrsky/CodableRequest/README.md

 #### Setting the request HTTP Method

-The default HTTP method is `GET`, but it can be overwritten by adding an instance property with the property wrapper `@RequestHTTPMethod`:
+The default HTTP method is `GET`, but it can be overwritten by adding an instance property with the property wrapper `@HTTPMethod`:

 **Example:**